RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 <div id="chart_3"></div>

 The last test extends `eleven_reads` with an additional write request to one of the 10 constant keys, which triggers the invalidation of a part of the cache.
-Latency of cached runs increase slightly, both because of the extra write command but also due to the need to refetch the contents of the cache:
+Latency of cached runs increases slightly, both because of the extra write command but also due to the need to refetch the contents of the cache:

 <div id="chart_4"></div>